tomaszatoo/ngx-libs/projects/tomaszatoo/ngx-wp-api/README.md

 # ngx-wp-api

 `ngx-wp-api` is an Angular library that provides a convenient way to interact with the WordPress REST API v2.
-This library simplifies the process of retrieving and managing WordPress content, including posts, categories, tags, users, and menus, using Angular's HttpClient.
+This library simplifies the process of retrieving and managing WordPress content, including **posts, categories, tags, users, and menus**, using Angular's HttpClient.

+> Note: To get menus, the WordPress site must have the [WP-REST-API V2 Menus](https://wordpress.org/plugins/wp-rest-api-v2-menus/) plugin installed.
+Otherwise you will get the 404 error.

 ## Installation